pcda17/pcda17.github.io/week-3.md

   - Provide several data sets and work through OpenRefine tools as a class.

 #### CSV I/O in Python
-Paste the following code snippet into a new Jupyter notebook, then run the cell.
-We’ll go through it line by line in a moment.
+Paste the following code snippet into a new Jupyter notebook, change "yourname" to your username on your computer (e.g. "tclement"), run the cell.

 ```python
     import csv